 - Learning from the expertise, experience, and wisdom of a seasoned project practitioner

-- Gaining insights into and learning different perspectives on issues
+- Gaining new insights and different perspectives on issues

 - Broadening your professional network